15 BEST WALKS IN FRANZ JOSEF – The Ultimate Guide

 Franz Josef Glacier walk distance and duration: The 1.7 km return track can be completed in 30 minutes depending on how long you spend at the viewing area.

-Franz Josef Glacier walk difficulty and incline: With only very, very little incline the Franz Josef Glacier walk is an easy walk and can be considered as the easiest Franz Josef walk.
+Franz Josef Glacier walk difficulty and incline: With only very, very little incline the Franz Josef Glacier walk is easy and can be considered as the easiest Franz Josef walk.

 Read in our complete guide everything about the Franz Josef Glacier walk